Research &

 Symptoms of these tumours are often initially like those of other conditions, such as sports injuries or arthritis, so they may initially be difficult to diagnose and treat effectively.
 TGCT can affect nearly every aspect of a person’s daily life.
 Common everyday activities, such as walking or shopping, can be very tough for people with TGCT.

 There are generally two types of TGCT: localised TGCT and diffuse TGCT, which is less common and more difficult to treat.
-The estimated global incidence of TGCT overall is 43 cases per million patient years, with 4 per million patient years of these estimated as being diffuse TGCT2.
+Overall, TGCT is estimated to affect approximately 200,000 patients in the U.S. and 179,000 patients in the EU4 +UK, with an estimated incidence of approximately 50 per million.

 Ray Barlow